 Now, when I say trending market, this doesn’t mean those super long trends that last for months and years.
 It all depends on the chart time frame you look at.
-You can be looking at a M15 chart and say “wow this has to be a mega trend!” but when you take a step back and look at it, it is only a chart showing a few days.
+You can be looking at an M15 chart and say “wow this has to be a megatrend!” but when you take a step back and look at it, it is only a chart showing a few days.
 Any time frame can have a trend, albeit it can be either a short term one or a long term one.

 Now you have Fibonacci retracement lines showing you when you can expect a bounce or a reaction (drop).

-IMPORTANT: Your starting and ending points should never have any bars to the right that ‘breaks’ it.
+IMPORTANT: If you are looking for retracements (from 0% to 100% range), your ending points should never have any bars to the right that ‘breaks’ it.
 So for downtrends with an ending point that is the lowest point of the trend, there should not be any bars that are lower than it.
 You can better understand it through this illustration :

 This is a correct example of taking the highest starting point to the lowest.

 Yes, there are times when your Fibonacci Retracement becomes invalid.
-One of the most common scenarios of this is when price makes a lower-low (assuming you are drawing a Fibonacci retracement from the top to the bottom like in the picture below.
+One of the most common scenarios of this is when price makes a lower-low (assuming you are drawing a Fibonacci retracement from the top to the bottom like in the picture below).